 Today we headed north out of Auckland to Orewa to walk around the Te Ara Tahuna shared path.
 This cycleway/walkway encircles the Orewa Estuary for a distance of 7.58km.
 It took us 1 hour and 45 minutes to walk it at a leisurely pace.

 The tide was going out as we walked around anti-clockwise.
-It is a diverse walk, starting from the carpark by the Orewa Visitor Centre (be sure to visit for information on what else there is to do within the Rodney District – this Visitor Centre is run by enthusiastic volunteers).
+It is a diverse walk, starting from the car park by the Estuary Arts Centre.
+MAP

 We walked past beautiful houses and gardens set along the path, crossed bridges, walked on the edge of farmland with picturesque bales of hay and past mangroves – arriving back to the view of the ocean along the Hibiscus Coast Highway.